MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 In order to accommodate as many developer preferences as possible, the CodePush plugin supports Android installation via two mechanisms:

 1. [**RNPM**](#plugin-installation-android---rnpm) - [React Native Package Manager (RNPM)](https://github.com/rnpm/rnpm) is an awesome tool that provides the simplest installation experience possible for React Native plugins.
-If you are already using it, or you want to use it, then we recommend this approach.
+If you're already using it, or you want to use it, then we recommend this approach.

 2. [**"Manual"**](#plugin-installation-android---manual) - If you don't want to depend on any additional tools or are fine with a few extra installation steps (it's a one-time thing), then go with this approach.